preserve roofing logo

 • Always check the ladder: Make sure your ladder is on solid ground and tied off.
 Wobbly ladders cause more injuries than you’d think.

-• Lift with wour legs, not your back: Sandbags are heavy.
+• Lift with your legs, not your back: Sandbags are heavy.
 Bend your knees and lift with your legs.

 Pro tip from Protect Preserve Roofing: Safety is non-negotiable.
 We’ve helped countless homeowners stay dry without ending up in the ER.
 Take your time, use your head and keep your feet planted.
 A dry roof isn’t worth a trip to the hospital.